lungoruscello/PyGridAgg/README.md

 ## Built-in Data Aggregators

-The built-in data aggregators are listed below.
-All of them use [`np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for fast inplace point-data aggregations.

-* **CountAggregator**: Simply counts the number of points in each grid cell
+* **CountAggregator**: Simply counts the number of points in each grid cell.

 * **WeightedSumAggregator** and **WeightedAverageAggregator**:
-Respectively compute a weighted sum and a weighted average of points in each cell (given an array of aggregation weights for all points).
+Compute a weighted sum or weighted average of points in each cell (given an array of aggregation weights for all points).

 * **MinimumWeightAggregator** and **MaximumWeightAggregator**:
-Respectively compute the minimum and maximum weight of points in each grid cell (given an array of aggregation weights for all points).
+Compute the minimum or maximum weight of points in each grid cell (given an array of aggregation weights for all points).

 ## Custom Aggregators

-PyGridAgg allows you to define your own data aggregators by inheriting from `BasePointAggregator` and implementing the `aggregate` function.
+You can also define your own data aggregators by inheriting from `BasePointAggregator` and implementing the `aggregate` function.

-To illustrate, let's implement an aggregator that only counts points
-within grid cells if an associated point weight is above a specified *threshold*.
+The example below implemnents a custom aggregator that only counts points within grid cells if an associated point weight is above a certain *threshold*.

 ```python